duckRabbitPy/duckRabbitPy.github.io/README.md

 ## What I found challenging

 - Whenever I wanted to change the navbar or a complex element that repeats e.g. the input sliders (even a tiny change!)
 I had to do this over and over, which was repetitive and at times frustrating
 - Sometimes I found targeting elements that were spatially seperate from the button being clicked or the key being pressed quite difficult as I could not use event.target in a straightforward way.
-I ended up using methods such as parentNode, firstElementChild and childNode, which worked well but it felt like I was 'hacking the DOM' and I'm sure there are better ways out there to acheive the same result
+I ended up using properties such as parentNode, firstElementChild and childNode, which worked well but it felt like I was 'hacking the DOM' and I'm sure there are better ways out there to acheive the same result
 - I'm getting better but I did at times find achieving a truly responsive design challenging, and ended up with a very large css file!
 It was especially difficult because I was committed to providing the option to change font sizes which has a large impact on the layout

 <br>